Best practices for your lighting pipeline

 Guiding you out of darkness

-When you’re all set up and ready, you can start enjoying the toolset and experiencing all the features it has to offer.
-In our latest release, Katana 5.0, we improved upon our artist-friendly lighting tools and established features to ensure that users had the best experience while using the tool.
+When you’re all set up and ready, you can start enjoying the toolset and experiencing all the features the software has to offer.
+In our latest release, Katana 5.0, we improved upon our artist-friendly lighting tools and established features to ensure that users had the best experience.

 Katana UI

-This included the Nuke Bridge which allows artists to see their work in context of a Nuke render in a feat of pipeline interoperability.
+This includes the Nuke Bridge which enables artists to see their work in context of a Nuke render in a feat of pipeline interoperability.
 Renders from Katana are live-streamed to a running version of Nuke as part of a full comp environment either on a local machine or sitting on a farm.
-Being able to see a composite from Nuke directly inside Katana empowers artists to create with clarity and confidence, and to know that what they’re getting is accurate for their needs—quickly and efficiently.
+Being able to see a composite from Nuke directly inside Katana empowers artists to create with clarity and confidence, and to know that what they’re getting is accurate for their needs — quickly and efficiently.

 It’s time to deploy